Blog > Tips

 • You wish to leave your home to family in your will

-Using Unison’s Equity Sharing Agreement as Extra Income for Seniors
+Using Unison’s Equity Sharing Agreement or Equity Sharing Home Loan as Extra Income for Seniors

 Unison's equity sharing agreement helps retirees tap into their home's equity without the burden of added debt, interest, or monthly payments.